yssource/rhai/doc/src/about/index.md

 Originally it was intended to be a scripting language similar to **JavaScript**.

-With java being a kind of hot beverage, the new language was named after another hot beverage - **Chai**, which is the word for "tea" in many world languages and, in particular, a popular kind of milk tea consumed in India.
+With java being a kind of hot beverage, the new language was named after another hot beverage &ndash; **Chai**, which is the word for "tea" in many world languages and, in particular, a popular kind of milk tea consumed in India.

 Later, when the novel implementation technique behind ChaiScript was ported from C++ to Rust,